MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 ## Update a widget

 Define the **UpdateWidget** helper method to update an enabled widget.
-Call **WidgetManager::GetDefault** to get the default widget manager instance for the app.
 In this example, we check the name of the widget in the **CompatWidgetInfo** helper struct passed into the method, and then set the appropriate template and data JSON based on which widget is being updated.
-A **WidgetUpdateRequestOptions** is initialized with the template, data, and custom state for the widget being updated and then call **UpdateWidget** to send the updated widget data to the widget host.
+A **WidgetUpdateRequestOptions** is initialized with the template, data, and custom state for the widget being updated and then call **WidgetManager::GetDefault().UpdateWidget** to send the updated widget data to the widget host.

 ```cpp
 // WidgetProvider.cpp